mpatric/mp3agic/readme.md

 Frame IDs are defined in the [ID3v2 specification](http://www.id3.org/Developer_Information "ID3v2 specification").
 Frames can be read from an ID3v2 tag using these.

 For now, the best approach to access frames not yet supported by convenience methods is to extend the `AbstractID3v2Tag` class, following the pattern for other frames already done.
-Please fork the project in github and submit a patch request if you add anything useful.
+Please fork the project on github and submit a pull request if you add anything useful.

 Code to read and write these frames more easily is planned.
 Watch this space.

 ## Contributing

-If you have added a feature or fixed a bug in mp3agic and want to share it, please submit a pull request as follows:
+If you have added a feature or fixed a bug in mp3agic please submit a pull request as follows:

 * Fork the project
 * Write the code for your feature or bug fix
 * Please don't auto-format the code or make wholesale whitespace changes as it makes seeing what has changed more difficult
 * Add tests!
 This is important so the code you've added doesn't get unintentionally broken in the future
 * Make sure the existing tests all pass
-* Commit and do not mess with version, or history
+* Commit and do not mess with version or history
 * Submit a pull request

 Thanks for sharing!